westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 Programming is an act of solving problems through writing code.
 And code is just a set of instructions for a computer to execute.

-I would like to invite you to a programming journey and take your first steps using C#.
+I would like to invite you to a programming journey where you will take your first steps using C#.

 ## What is C#?

 C# is a multi-purpose high level programming language.
-That means that you don't need to manage much of low level things (like memory assignment or machine instructions).
+That means that you don't need to manage low level things (like memory assignment or machine instructions).
 Those things are abstracted away from you through a managed environment.

-With C#, you can create:
+With C# you can create:
 - Webservices (ASP.NET Core)
 - Desktop apps (Winforms, UWP, WPF)
 - Mobile apps (Xamarin)